jphilipps123/jphilipps123/README.md

 Welcome to my data science portfolio!
-Here, you'll find a collection of my projects focused on data analysis, statistical modeling, and data visualization, where I turn complex data into clear, actionable insights.
+Here, you'll find a collection of my projects focused on data analysis and data visualization.

 <!---
 jphilipps123/jphilipps123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.